howtographql/howtographql/content/frontend/react-apollo/8-subscriptions.md

 </Instruction>

 You're instantiating a `WebSocketLink` that knows the subscriptions endpoint.
+The subscriptions endpoint in this case is similar to the HTTP endpoint, except that it uses the `ws` instead of `http` protocol.
 Notice that you're also authenticating the websocket connection with the user's `token` that you retrieve from `localStorage`.

 [`split`](https://github.com/apollographql/apollo-link/blob/98eeb1deb0363384f291822b6c18cdc2c97e5bdb/packages/apollo-link/src/link.ts#L33) is used to "route" a request to a specific middleware link.
-It takes three arguments, the first one is a `test` function returning a boolean, the remaining two are again of type `ApolloLink`.
-If that boolean is true, the request will be forwarded to the link passed as the second argument.
-If false, to the third one.
+It takes three arguments, the first one is a `test` function which returns a boolean.
+The remaining two arguments are again of type `ApolloLink`.
+If `test` returns `true`, the request will be forwarded to the link passed as the second argument.
+If `false`, to the third one.

 In your case, the `test` function is checking whether the requested operation is a _subscription_.
 If this is the case, it will be forwarded to the `wsLink`, otherwise (if it's a _query_ or _mutation_), the `httpLinkWithAuthToken` will take care of it: